 - The vehicle used for the driving test must have a valid registration, proof of insurance and pass a basic vehicle inspection that is conducted by the driver license examiner to determine that it is safe for a driving test; and

-GRADUATED DRIVER LICENSING (GDL) LAWS allow teen drivers to safely gain driving experience under lower-risk conditions before obtaining full driving privileges.
+These laws allow teen drivers to safely gain driving experience under lower-risk conditions before obtaining full driving privileges.
 These laws outline limits and restrictions for new drivers ages 15 through 17.
 Florida’s GDL laws are designed to help teens gradually and safely build their skills and experience behind the wheel.
 It is important for teens and their parents to understand these laws and obey them.

 - Learner’s License: Daylight hours for first three months after license issued – until 10 p.m. after three months.